jamesmianjia/jamesmianjia.github.io/_pages/cv.md

 Education
 ======
-* Ph.D. in Communication Studies, The University of Texas at Austin, 2023 (expected)
+* Ph.D. in Communication Studies, The University of Texas at Austin, 2023
 * M.A. in Linguistics, Beihang University, 2018
 * B.A. in English, Beihang University, 2015